WFAN Ratings After Mike Francesa’s Retirement Are Revealing

 With or without Chris “Mad Dog” Russo, Mike Francesa’s long-running show on New York City sports radio station WFAN was typically number one in the targeted demographic.
 Ratings since Francesa’s final WFAN broadcast on December 15, 2017, tell a different story.

-Mike Francesa, who went to work for “The WFAN” in 1987 when it was the only 24-hour sports radio station in the country, dominated afternoon drive Monday through Friday since 1989 on the outlet which broadcasts on 660 AM and 101.9 FM as well as streaming on the internet.
+Mike Francesa, who went to work for “The FAN” in 1987 when it was the only 24-hour sports talk station in the country, dominated afternoon drive Monday through Friday since 1989 on the outlet which broadcasts on 660 AM and 101.9 FM as well as streaming on the internet.

 Francesa’s departure has changed things up.
 The ratings for the first quarter of 2018 give a narrow win — for the first time ever — to the Michael Kay Show, another local offering that airs on 98.7 FM, ESPN New York.